cyriltata/bbb-rec-auth/README.md

 8. Install the required python packages:

-`pip3 install python-ldap pathlib python-dotenv`
+`pip3 install python-ldap pathlib python-dotenv cryptography`

 9. Create a .env file in the root of the directory cloned in step 3 with the following configuration (change values accordingly).